stormpath/stormpath.github.io/source/guides/social-integrations/index.markdown

       "providerId": "google",
       "code": "%ACCESS_CODE_FROM_GOOGLE%"

+{% docs note %}
+It is required that your Google application requests for the `email` scope from Google.
+If the authorization code or access token does not grant `email` scope, you will not be able to get an `Account` with an access token.
+{% enddocs %}

 The following is how you use `providerData` to get an `Account` for a given authorization code: